-THE NATURE CONSERVANCY is a District of Columbia, USA, non-profit corporation with its principal place of business in Arlington, Virginia, USA.
-TNC has offices across the U.S. and in over 30 countries around the world.
+THE NATURE CONSERVANCY (TNC) is a District of Columbia, USA, non-profit corporation with its principal place of business in Arlington, Virginia, USA.
+TNC has offices across the U.S. and in over 79 countries and territories around the world.

-Since 1951, the Conservancy has been working with communities, businesses and individuals to protect more than 120 million acres around the world.
+Since 1951, The Nature Conservancy has been working with communities, businesses and people like you to protect more than 125 million acres of land and 5,000 miles of rivers worldwide.
+We also operate more than 100 marine conservation projects globally.
 Our mission is to conserve the lands and waters on which all life depends.
-Please see www.nature.org for more details on what we do and where we work.
+Our vision is a world where the diversity of life thrives, and people act to conserve nature for its own sake and its ability to fulfill our needs and enrich our lives.
+Please see www.nature.org for more details on what TNC does and where we work.

 1.2.
-CONSERVANCY'S PROCUREMENT PROCESS
+TNC'S PROCUREMENT PROCESS